MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 - Install the SharePoint Online Management Shell and set up your working directory.Install from here: [SharePoint Migration Tool PowerShell Shell](http://LINK).

-- Open **SharePoint Migration shell** and select **Run as Administrator**.
+- When you open the **SharePoint Migration shell**, select **Run as Administrator**.

 <br><br>

 ### Create and initialize a migration session
 <a name="Step1CreateInitialize"> </a>

-- **Register-SPMigration**

-This cmdlet creates a SPMT migration session and initialization.
+- **Register-SPMigration**<br> This cmdlet creates a SPMT migration session and initialization.
 The initialization includes configuring migration settings at the session level and connecting to SPO.
 If no specific setting parameters are defined, default settings will be used.
 After a session is registered, the Administrator can add a migration task to the SPMT session and to start migration.